jonathanw82/gas_dispensor/README.md

 More information on the composition of air can be found [here.](https://en.wikipedia.org/wiki/Atmosphere_of_Earth)

 Therefore increasing the nitrogen level will decrease the oxygen level.
-Over a period of time, this can prove if aeroponics does indeed give the root zone more assess to oxygen and decrease the susceptibility to pythium.
+Over the growth cycle of some crop this can prove if aeroponics does indeed give the root zone more assess to oxygen and decrease the susceptibility to pythium.

 ### Fig 1
 <div align="center">